hangzh-msft/MLOpsDatabricks/docs/setup-training-pipeline.md

 > As of today, a YAML Azure DevOps pipeline needs to have its first run before
 > you can set other properties, like *variables* and *triggers*.
 >
-> You can either wait for the run to complete (it will fail) or you can cance
+> You can either wait for the run to complete (it will fail) or you can cancel
 > it right after it was triggered.
 Just use the **Cancel build** button on the
 > top right of the build page.